analythium/rconfig/README.md

 The rconfig package provides various ways to override defaults, and instead of changing active configuration (as in the config package), you can merge lists in order to arrive at a final configuration.
 These are very similar concepts, but not quite the same.

-The rconfig has the following features:
+The rconfig package has the following features:

 - uses default configuration file
 - file based override with the `-f` or `--file` flags (accepts JSON, YAML, and plain text files)